 - Risk of Mergers, Acquisitions and Divestments

-I am Certified in Risk and Information System Controls, having scored in the top 5% of the December 2016 exam.
+CRISC (retired) I was Certified in Risk and Information System Controls, having scored in the top 5% of the December 2016 exam.
+I allowed this certification to lapse in 2022 when I retired.

 Wikipedia defines Security Management as “… the identification of an organization’s assets (including information assets), followed by the development, documentation, and implementation of policies and procedures for protecting these assets.”
 The problem is, this sounds a lot like Information Risk Management.